makyo/tv2/README.md

-# Terminal Velocity 2
+# tv2 - Terminal Velocity 2

-Terminal Velocity 2 is a fast note-taking app for the UNIX terminal, that focuses on letting you create or find a note as quickly and easily as possible, then uses your `$EDITOR` to open and edit the note.
+tv2 is a fast note-taking app for the UNIX terminal, that focuses on letting you create or find a note as quickly and easily as possible, then uses your `$EDITOR` to open and edit the note.
 It is heavily inspired by the OS X app [Notational Velocity](http://notational.net/).
 For screenshots and features, see the [Terminal Velocity website](https://github.com/terminal-velocity-notes/terminal_velocity).

 ## Installation

 ### pip - Python package manager
 To install Terminal Velocity, run:

-    pip install tv2
+    pip3 install tv2

 Then to launch it just run: